VW and Audi key/remote, and immobilizer theft deterrent system information and troubleshooting

 General introduction

-The main symptom of a faulty immobilizer system is the car shutting off after a second or the yellow car/key on the dashboard flashing.
+The main symptom of a faulty system or activated immobilizer is that the engine shuts off after a second or the yellow car/key symbol on the dashboard flashes.
 A very low car battery or car battery removal could also cause the immobilizer to become active.
-It's vary rarely triggered for unknown reasons, see below for troubleshooting.
-If you want to be super careful, don't let the key get exposed to high strength microwaves.
-Standing next to a microwave won't do anything but putting the key into a microwave will damage the chip (and maybe the microwave).
+On rare occasions it's triggered for unknown reasons, see the rest of this page for troubleshooting.
+Below is a video demo of the immobilizer shutting off the engine.
+If it doesn't look like this it's not the immobilizer.
+See the starter troubleshooting pages.

-The immobilizer chip has a range of about 1" through plastic and about 3" when out of the key.
+The immobilizer chip has a range of about 1" through plastic and about 3" when out of the key (bare chip).
 Although the computer constantly monitors if the chip is correct or not, it won't shut off the engine after the first few seconds of the car engine starting.
 I'm almost certain that it won't shut off the engine if the chip signal is interrupted after a few minutes.
-(I don't want to test it by driving around without the chip signal).
-Once nice thing about the immobilizer system is that if a key is stolen/lost, having the keys reset by the dealer or someone with the correct key matching tools will prevent the lost key from operating the car as normal.
-After the keys are reset, an old metal key/remote half can still open the doors but won't let the engine run for more than 1 second.
+(I didn't want to test it by driving around without the chip signal).
+If you want to be very careful, don't let the key get exposed to high strength microwaves.
+Standing next to a microwave won't do anything but putting the key into a microwave will damage the chip.
+One nice thing about the immobilizer system is that if a key is stolen/lost, having the keys reset by the dealer or someone with the correct key matching tools will prevent the lost key from operating the car as normal.
+After the keys are reset, the old metal key can still open the doors and start the engine but the immobilizer won't let the engine run for more than 1 second.
+Because of this, when you reset the immobilizer, all keys must be present or else the old ones won't work as intended anymore.

 The first step in getting a new Audi or VW Smart key / remote key fob

 The remote/key has 3 components: the keyless entry half, the metal flip key, and the immobilizer chip.
-The immobilizer chip comes in the flip key half and cannot be purchased separately.
+The immobilizer chip is glued in the flip key half and cannot be purchased from VW separately.
 Each must be correct for the Smart key to work as intended.
 For example, even if you buy a cut key, the unprogrammed immobilizer chip will shut the engine off after a second.
 The immobilizer has nothing to do with unlocking the doors, the alarm, or the starter - it still lets you start the engine but if it's not programmed it will shut the engine off.

 -If the car has an immobilizer and you don't have an old key to salvage the chip out of, you must read the notes below about the SKC code and key variations.